AgentDamion/intelligent-policy-engine/README.md

 ## 📄 License

-This project is proprietary software.
-All rights reserved.
+This project is proprietary and confidential.

 ## 🆘 Support

 For support and questions:
-- Create an issue in this repository
+- Check the documentation
+- Review the code comments
 - Contact the development team
-- Check the documentation files

-## 🔄 Version History

-- **v2.0.0** - Enhanced Orchestration Engine & Unified Platform
-- **v1.5.0** - Policy Distribution & Agency Onboarding
-- **v1.0.0** - Initial release with core AI agents
+## 🗺️ Roadmap

+- [ ] Policy templates and workflows
+- [ ] Advanced compliance reporting
+- [ ] AI-powered policy suggestions
+- [ ] Mobile app
+- [ ] Advanced analytics dashboard
+- [ ] Integration APIs
+- [ ] Multi-language support

 ---

-**AICOMPLYR** - Intelligent AI Governance for the Modern Enterprise
+**Built with ❤️ by the AIComplyr Team**